jbccollins/lapidary/README.md

 ### Best Practices

 English is a weird language.
 And given the "pseudo code" feel of Lapidary queries it can be tempting to support operations that have a similar flow to the way we tend to speak.
 For example let's say you have data that has a color facet.
 In english it's natural to say "That thing is red".
 However you probably don't want to support `is::red`.
 Instead you want `color:=:red`.

+### Gotchas
+Once again: English is a weird language.
+Be careful when while writing lapidary queries Consider the question `I want to find everyone who is not 18 and who is not 21 either`;

+You might be tempted to write this:
+`NOT (age:=:20 AND age:=:30)`

+the `age:=:20 AND age:=:30` part of that query will <b>ALWAYS</b> evaluate to false meaning that this query effectively evaluates to `Return everyone where "not false" is true`.
+Which is always true...

+What you really want is
+`NOT (age:=:20 OR age:=:30)`

 ### Acknowledgements